ClimateImpactLab/dodola/README.md

 ## Features

-Commands are usually run through the command line with `dodola <command>`.
+Commands can be run through the command line with `dodola <command>`.

 ```shell
 Commands: